prebuild/prebuildify/README.md

 ```

 An added benefit of this approach is that your native modules will work across multiple node and electron versions without having the user
 need to reinstall or recompile them - as long as you produce prebuilds for all versions.
-With N-API you only have to produce prebuilds for every runtime.
+With Node-API you only have to produce prebuilds for every runtime.

 When publishing your module to npm remember to include the `./prebuilds` folder.